 Dehumidifiers work by filtering and cooling the air which turns the humidity inside into condensation.
 The condensation accumulates and turns into liquid that is collected in a tank.
 Individual room dehumidifiers need to have their tanks emptied, while a whole house dehumidifier drains into the sump pump.

 Your home’s air conditioner should remove some of the humidity from the air, but if your air conditioner is older or too big for your house, it might not dehumidify your home effectively.
-That's when you might choose to invest in a whole house dehumidifier instead of installing a new air conditioning system.
+That's when you might choose to invest in a whole-house dehumidifier instead of installing a new air conditioning system.

 Signs Your Home Needs a Whole House Dehumidifier

 Many people opt for individual room dehumidifiers to just remove the moisture from their basements to prevent moisture from spreading, and you might think that's enough.
-However, if your home does not have a basement, or you notice the following issues in your home outside of your basement, you may want to consider a whole house dehumidifier:
+However, if your home does not have a basement, or you notice the following issues in your home outside of your basement, you may want to consider a whole-house dehumidifier:

 On a humid day, you may see condensation outside of your windows.
 That’s normal.
-It’s when you see accumulation of condensation inside your home is when it's an issue.
-This moisture can seep into your windows and ruin the seal, creating drafts into your home.
+It’s when you see the accumulation of condensation inside your home is when it's an issue.
+This moisture can seep into your windows and ruin the seal, creating drafts in your home.
 If you see any moisture accumulation on windows or walls, get a rag and wipe it off immediately as moisture can accumulate and promote mold growth.

 That sticky, heavy feeling that you feel outside during the humid summer months in Murphysboro, IL should stay outside of your home.
 If you feel still sticky inside when the air conditioning is running, then your home is suffering from high humidity.
 A high humidity level is usually considered above 60%.

-Be sure to run your exhaust fans in your bathroom when you’re showering, and in the kitchen when you’re boiling water.
+Be sure to run your exhaust fans in your bathroom when you’re showering and in the kitchen when you’re boiling water.
 Kitchens and bathrooms are often the most moist rooms in the house because this is where people use large quantities of water the most.